Aditya-Vishwakarma722/JAVA-Practice-Basic-Codes-/Problems-Practice/maths/README.md

 # Maths Problems

 This folder contains Java solutions for **basic beginner mathematics-related problems** from platforms like HackerRank, CodeChef, and LeetCode.
+This folder is for beginner maths problmes for practice